Keyboard shortcuts

 To instruct EDGAR what configuration it should roll out, we send it a PeerConfiguration, which is derived from these Descriptors and additional information that CARL may have.

-EDGAR reports back a PeerState to indicate how far along it is in rolling out this PeerConfiguration, as well as its general health.
+EDGAR reports back a EdgePeerConfigurationState to indicate how far along it is in rolling out this PeerConfiguration, as well as its general health.

-This PeerState is then compared to the PeerConfiguration to determine what configuration tasks are still in progress.
+This EdgePeerConfigurationState is then compared to the PeerConfiguration to determine what configuration tasks are still in progress.
 Along with the peer's general health information, this is then reported to LEA/CLEO in a PeerStatusReport.

 Illustration how Descriptors, Configuration, State and StatusReport are sent between programs.